zakiyousufi/Map-with-Me/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need install the following:

 ```sh
  git